fomightez/b-roll-binder/README.md

 Optional: open any interesting structure in PyMol or Chimera and place the window to either side of your browser.

+Optional: You can also run [DustinKirkland's Hollywood](https://github.com/dustinkirkland/hollywood) by typing `hollywood`.

+Optional: You  could instead just launch one termina window and use tmux to launch and arrange panes in which you can then run the software highlight above.

 TROUBLESHOOTING:
 note that if any of the middle, stacked panels seem to not be filling their area or the timer is really small, just use `q` to stop each one indivdually.
 And then use the up arrow to bring up the command last run and hit return to start running again.
 That usually fixes them.